 This map shows local health involvement with the Group B program (PDF).
 LHJs can adopt a local ordinance, have delegated responsibility through a Joint Plan of Responsibility (JPR), or have no involvement with Group B water systems.

-If you are planning to create a new Group B system or expand your existing Group B system, visit our design webpage that describes system requirements.
+If you are planning to create a new Group B system or expand your existing Group B system, visit our Group B Design webpage that describes system requirements.
 The webpage also has links to design guidelines, forms, templates, and includes other helpful information you will need to be successful in your project.

-If you are an owner or operator of an existing Group B system, visit our operations and maintenance webpage.
-This page has links to technical assistance and forms you may need.
+If you are an owner or operator of an existing Group B system, visit our Operations and Maintenance webpage.
+This page links to technical assistance and forms you may need.

-For consumers who receive water from a Group B system, we have general information about small water systems, with links to information about steps you can take to keep yourself and your household healthy.
+For consumers who receive water from a Group B system, go to our general information about small water systems webpage, with links to information about steps you can take to keep yourself and your household healthy.

 For a list of certified labs, visit the state Department of Ecology.
 Under "Location," select your state, city, and county.
 Scroll down and click on "Show results."
 Click on the name of a lab to see the tests it performs.
 Call the lab to make sure it's accredited to analyze for the drinking water parameter you want analyzed.

 For a list of additional resources for Group B water system, visit our resources webpage.